AlgoMaster Logo

 The simplest solution is to compare every piece of data between nodes:

-This works, but it's inefficient.
-If you have 1 million data blocks, you need to transfer and compare 1 million hashes just to find one corrupted block.
+This works, but it is expensive.
+If you have 1 million data blocks, you may need to transfer and compare 1 million hashes just to find one bad block.

 A Better Approach: Single Hash